Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Image via: reve-en-vert.com

-Sapling is a four times distilled, charcoal filtered vodka made right in the heart of London, using local ingredients to reduce transport emissions.
-For every bottle of this creamy, subtly sweet vodka you buy (perfect for a Martini), they plant a tree.
+Sapling is a four-times distilled, charcoal-filtered vodka made right in the heart of London, using local ingredients to reduce transport emissions.
+For every bottle of this creamy, subtly sweet vodka you buy (perfect for a Martini), the producer plants a tree.
 And you don't just take their word for it, either.
 On each bottle a unique code tells you what tree was planted where, and a little about the planting project.
-From fruit trees in London to Oak trees in Bristol, each tree they put in the ground can absorb up to 1.5 tonnes of carbon in its lifetime.
-When ya think about how every bottle of this vodka made emits about 2.5kg of carbon, they offset 535 times more than that.
-Talk about having a lovely taste left in your mouth.
+From fruit trees in London to oak trees in Bristol, each tree they put in the ground can absorb up to 1.5 tonnes of carbon in its lifetime.
+Every bottle of this vodka made emits about 2.5kg of carbon, and they offset 535 times more than that.
+Talk about leaving a lovely taste in your mouth.

 saplingspirits.com